 Hydrology, River Hazards, Aggressive & Defensive Swimming, Basic Knots, Throw Bag Rescues, Strokes & Commands, Rapid Navigation, Raft Rigging, Raft & Gear Care

-Towel, change of clothes, camera, swimwear, hat, sunglasses, river footwear, light jacket/long-sleeve shirt, drysuit (colder water temps), fleece jacket (colder water temps), splash top (colder water temps), sunscreen, water bottle, bag lunch, mask/PPE
+Towel, change of clothes, camera, swimwear, hat, sunglasses, river footwear, light jacket/long-sleeve shirt, drysuit (colder water temps), fleece jacket (colder water temps), splash top (colder water temps), helmet and PFD (if you have your own), sunscreen, water bottle, bag lunch, mask/PPE

 Raft, paddles, helmets, PFDs, safety equipment, shuttle, instructors, CPR & SWR Certifications